eprintsug/EPrintsArchivematica/README.md

 **process_transfers** exports all eprints to archivematica that are flagged as "is_dirty".

 All three of these scripts can also take an optional parameter to limit the operation to a specific EPrintID.
 This is especially useful for testing or troubleshooting the export of a specific eprint.
+For example, to limit to eprintid 1:

+./create_transfers REPOID --dataobj=1

+All three of these scripts can also take an optional parameter to limit the number of records it will process before exiting.
+For example, to create up-to 10 archivematica records for those that are missing:

+./create_transfers REPOID --limit=10

+All three of these scripts can also take the optional --verbose argument, to make the output more detailed.
+For example:

+./create_transfers REPOID --verbose --limit=5

 ## Config Files: